At a Glance

 ✨Prepare for Scenario-Based Questions

-Expect questions that assess how you would handle specific situations involving children with SEMH, Autism, or behavioral difficulties.
-Think of examples from your past experiences where you successfully managed challenging behaviors or supported a child's emotional needs.
+Expect questions that assess how you would handle specific situations involving children with emotional or behavioural difficulties.
+Think of examples from your past experiences where you successfully managed similar challenges.